Tabu (actress): Career fluctuations (2010–2017)

-Following a brief hiatus, which she attributed to being meticulous in her film selection, Tabu starred in Toh Baat Pakki!, a romantic comedy about a woman searching for a husband for her sister (played by Yuvika Chaudhary).
+Following a three-year hiatus, which she attributed to being meticulous in her film selection, Tabu starred in Toh Baat Pakki!
+(2010), a romantic comedy about a woman searching for a husband for her sister (played by Yuvika Chaudhary).
 The film was widely panned by critics, including Raja Sen of Rediff.com who termed it a "bland, preposterously dated 'comedy'" that limited Tabu's performance.
 She next starred opposite Sunny Deol as a CBI officer investigating the murder of the Chief Minister of Maharashtra in the action drama Khuda Kasam.
 Both Toh Baat Pakki! and Khuda Kasam had minuscule box-office returns.
 She returned to Malayalam cinema in 2011 with a song appearance in the ensemble drama Urumi, directed by Santosh Sivan.
 Tabu had also completed filming for B. R. Chopra's Banda Yeh Bindaas Hai; however, the film was indefinitely shelved due to plagiarism disputes.